Hristo Hristov wanted to be a good soldier. He enlisted in the Bulgarian Army with hopes of joining the French Foreign Legion.

 “I dreamt to serve in it because it was the right place for becoming a real man,” he says.

-Studying at the National Military University, Hristo noticed group discussions, hosted by the Bulgarian Military Ministry, a branch of Campus Crusade for Christ, that were offered to the cadets.
+Studying at the National Military University, Hristo noticed group discussions, hosted by the Bulgarian Military Ministry, a branch of Cru, that were offered to the cadets.
 Joining in, he learned many things about Jesus.